 I’ve noticed that increasing numbers of friends are quite open to reading the Bible for themselves.
 You can order attractive copies quite affordably.
 I normally encourage seeking friends to read the Bible in large chunks – starting with Luke, John and Acts, before then tackling Genesis and Exodus.

-As we’ve been thinking about recently in Impact Groups, God’s kingdom is like a mustard seed – small, almost imperceptible and yet the ultimate reality to which history is heading.
+God’s kingdom is like a mustard seed – small, almost imperceptible and yet the ultimate reality to which history is heading.
 Evangelism is a spiritual work – so let’s keep praying for the seeds that have been sown.

 By clicking any link on this page you are giving your consent for us to set cookies.